-Mr. Jayasena has served as the Director-Business Development at Sustain Energy-New York and prior to that he was the Managing Director of Global Group of Companies in Sri Lanka and Singapore.
+Mr. Jayasena has served as the Director-Business Development at Susten Energy New York and prior to that he was the Managing Director of Global Group of Companies in Sri Lanka and Singapore.

-He has over 21 years' experience in mobile telecommunication industry, high tech digital technology and solar energy.
-Further, he is experienced in modern and high confidential security solutions and health & beauty care equipment.
+He has over 20 years' of experience in mobile telecommunication industry, high tech digital technology, solar energy and security solutions.